Jerald/yolol-is-cylons/information/ast/cylon_ast.md

 ### `expression::binary_op::*`
 **Required keys:** `left: Node<expression>`, `right: Node<expression>`

 The group of operations which operate on two values.
-All subtypes have the same fields. `left` and `right` contain the expressions that evaluate to the left and right hand sides, respectively, of the operation.
+All subtypes have the same fields. `left` and `right` contain the expressions that evaluate to the left and right-hand sides, respectively, of the operation.

  - `expression::binary_op::add`
  - `expression::binary_op::subtract`